MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 2. In the left navigation pane, expand **Analyze** and then select **Queries**.

-3. On the Queries page, under **Start custom query**, select **Comparison query**.
+3. On the Queries page, under **Start custom query**, select **Comparison**.

 4. The **Comparison query** page opens:

     ![Comparison query page](../images/wpa/tutorials/comp-query-page-2.png)

-5. Name the query and, optionally, type a description for it.
+5. Name the query and, optionally, add a description for it.

 6. For **Group by**, select an amount of time&mdash;day, week, or month&mdash;over which to aggregate and report on data.